ccnmtl/compiled/content/articles/django-protect-model-instances.md

 ## Admin Interface

-If I try to delete the 'General' category, it will raise a `ProtectedError`.
+If I try to delete the ‘General’ category, it will raise a `ProtectedError`.
 Great, except that if the exception is left unhandled it will percolate up, and return a 500 error to the user.
 This is not what we want.

 We have to override three methods of the ModelAdmin class to ensure that we catch the exception and handle it appropriately.
 Specifically `delete_view`, `response_action`, `has_delete_permission`:
 ```
 class TopicAdmin(OrderedModelAdmin):
     list_display = ('name', 'move_up_down_links')